-NoClassDefFoundError Amanuensis NoClassDefFoundError Amanuensis
+NoClassDefFoundError Amanuensis

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 This project is similar to the Java Jar Catalog.
 This project is designed to help when you get the dreaded NoClassDefFoundError.

 When you get a NoClassDefFoundError, essentially the problem is the place and name where you put the class file, free-standing on disk or inside a jar, does match the place and name it should have, based on the classpath, the package name and the class name.
-Everything is case sensitive, and sensitive to the tiniest typo.
+Everything is case-sensitive and sensitive to the tiniest typo.
 Unfortunately, there is currently no tool to tell you where the class should be placed (usually there are several possibilities) or where it is now.
 It works using a twelve step process:

 1. You enter the package and class mentioned in the NoClassDefFoundError message that could not be found.